Arvindkarwal/java-springboot-app-deploy-on-EKS-AWS/README.md

 Welcome to my **DevOps Project** repository!
 This project is designed to demonstrate my proficiency in various **DevOps tools** and **technologies** that I have learned and applied throughout my journey.
 The primary goal of this project is to deploy a **Contact Manager App** built with **Java Spring Boot** using modern DevOps practices and tools.

-By showcasing this project, I aim to exhibit my hands-on experience with continuous integration and deployment (CI/CD), containerization, cloud infrastructure, and GitOps principles, all of which are critical for the DevOps role.
+By showcasing this project, I aim to exhibit my hands-on experience with **automated continuous integration and deployment (CI/CD), containerization, cloud infrastructure, and GitOps principles, all of which are critical for the DevOps role.**

 ## Purpose